Brazil’s Carnival finally reborn in full form after pandemic

 Glittery and outrageous costumes are once again being prepared.
 Samba songs will ring out ’til dawn at Rio de Janeiro’s sold-out parade grounds.
 Hundreds of raucous, roaming parties will flood the streets.
 And working-class communities will be buoyed, emotionally and economically, by the renewed revelry.

-The COVID-19 pandemic last year prompted Rio to delay Carnival by two months, and watered down some of the fun, which was attended mostly by locals.
 This year, Brazil’s federal government expects 46 million people to join the festivities that officially begin Friday and run through Feb.
 22. That includes visitors to cities that make Carnival a world-famous bash, especially Rio but also Salvador, Recife and metropolitan Sao Paulo, which has recently emerged as a hotspot.

 These cities have already begun letting loose with street parties.